 What if I could love myself like that?
 What If I could be like Paris; a person who has their flaws but who unashamedly displays them.
 Could I ever glance back on my life and close my eyes to my previous pain.
 Or could I take my sadness and create my earlier tears into Parisian rain?

 In Sabrina, Audrey’s character declared that you should go to Paris with no umbrella.
-Out of pure forgetfulness I didn’t and I arrived to the first and only day of sky showers.
+Out of pure forgetfulness I didn’t.
+I arrived to the first and only day of sky showers.
 I hated it back then, but now it appears idealistic.

 Perhaps I should romanticise my life.
-My innocent mistakes are bashful, my failures are insignificant compared to my achievements and if someone meets me and for whatever reason they do not like me, that is ok.
+My innocent mistakes are bashful and my failures are insignificant compared to my achievements.
+If someone meets me and for whatever reason they do not like me, that is ok.
 Because someone will see my magic and they will see me, like how I see Paris.